-Remarks S
+Remarks 3

-C.1.33 State whether the auditors' report on to year contains a qualified opinion or resorreasons given by the chairman of the auditain and extent of the aforementioned qualified ervations.
-If so, plea lit committee to expl ase explain the ain the content

-Yes □ N No X
+C.1.33 State whether the auditors' report on the annual accounts for the preceding year contains a qualified opinion or reservations.
+If so, please explain the reasons given by the chairman of the audit committee to explain the content and extent of the aforementioned qualified opinion or reservations.
+Yes No X

-Explanation of reason ons
+Explanation of reaso ons

-C.1.39 State the number of consecutive financial auditing the annual accounts of the compathe number of financial years audited by the of the total number of years that the annual any and/or group.
-Fur he current audit firm rthermore, state as a percentage
+C.1.39 State the number of consecutive financial years the current audit firm has been auditing the annual accounts of the company and/or group.
+Furthermore, state the number of financial years audited by the current audit firm as a percentage of the total number of years that the annual accounts have been audited:

 Individual Consolidated

 Number of consecutive financial years 2 2

+·

-ĺ T., 32-231 Consolidated
+Individual Consolidated

-Number of financial years audited by the current audit firm/number of financial years Individual 25% 25%

-the company has been audited (as a %)
+Number of financial years audited by the current audit firm/number of financial years the company has been audited (as a %) 25% 25%

-'

-Ī
+s

-Remarks S
+Remarks

-C.1.35 State whether there is a procedure when necessary to prepare for the meetings of time and provide details if applicable: •
+C.1.35 State whether there is a procedure whereby directors have the information necessary to prepare for the meetings of the governing bodies with sufficient time and provide details if applicable:

-, Yes X N о П
+, Yes X No □

-Details of pro- cedure
+Details of prod cedure

-Article 19.4 of the Regulations of the Board Bylaws set forth that the Chairman shall call the will be done by letter, electronic mail or other ensure it is received, sufficiently in advance for ne ordinary meetings of r remote means of com the board.
-This munication that
+Article 19.4 of the Regulations of the Board Bylaws set forth that the Chairman shall call the will be done by letter, electronic mail or other ne ordinary meetings of the board.
+This

-later than the third day before the date the Board Meeting is to be held.
+ensure it is received, sufficiently in advance for Directors to have access to it and no later than the third day before the date the Board Meeting is to be held.
 The call shall include the Agenda of the meeting and relevant written information for decision making, clearly indicating those points on which the Board of Directors must adopt a decision or agreement so that the Directors are able to study or compile, prior to the meeting, the information required to make the decision.